 To foster community

-Of course, in-person services aren’t going away, but about 44% of people prefer to attend church services online.
-In addition to reaching parishioners who simply prefer to attend online, virtual worship services also foster community for missionaries and church planters, sick members, new parents, and more.
+Of course, in-person services aren’t going away, but about 27% of Americans regularly watch religious services on screens.
+In addition to reaching parishioners who attend online, virtual worship services also foster community for missionaries and church planters, sick members, new parents, and more.

 To welcome visitors and new members